 Lacking meaningful insights

-Another enormous shortfall of manual quality control checks is that they lack meaningful insights — both real-time and after the event.
+Another enormous shortfall of manual quality control checks is that they lack meaningful insights — both in real-time and after the event.

 Lacking audit preparedness